 She saw the gun in her husband’s hand and nodded.

 McDonald shot Hank in the back of his head.

-At that moment, Hayes came up behind Billy Huston and took the young criminal’s neck in an Indian stranglehold, lifting him out of his seat.
-The teller leaped away from the table as Billy Huston passed out from the stranglehold.
+At that moment, Hayes came up behind Billy Huston and took the young criminal’s by the neck, lifting him out of his seat.
+The teller leaped away from the table as Billy Huston passed out.